Chekka-Mounika/Video-Streaming-Chatting-App/README.md

   - [Client Code](#client-code)
   - [Server Code](#server-code)

-## Problem Statement
+### Problem Statement

 In today's digital age, there is a growing need for secure and efficient communication systems that can handle multiple functionalities simultaneously.
-Specifically, there is a demand for systems that can provide synchronous chatting and video streaming capabilities.
-The challenge is to create a robust application that ensures secure communication, real-time updates, and efficient handling of multiple client connections, all while maintaining high performance and user experience.
+Specifically, there is a demand for systems that can provide synchronous chatting and video streaming capabilities over a reliable network protocol.
+The challenge is to create a robust application that ensures secure communication, real-time updates, and efficient handling of multiple client connections using TCP/IP, all while maintaining high performance and user experience.

 ### Solution

-This project addresses the problem by implementing a secured system for video streaming and messaging using Python, socket programming, OpenCV, and multithreading.
+This project addresses the problem by implementing a secured system for video streaming and messaging using Python, socket programming, TCP/IP, OpenCV, and multithreading.
 The application is designed to handle synchronous chatting and video streaming concurrently, enhancing the user experience with real-time communication and media capabilities.

 ### Key Features